dddrrreee/cs140e-20win/labs/2-bootloader/PRELAB.md

 (`unix-side`) and on the r/pi (`pi-side`) we have more directories than usual for today:

+##### Read through the lab

+You'll especially want to look through the protocol in Part 2 for context.

 ##### `pi-side` directory

 The `pi-side` directory holds all the r/pi code.
 In it, the